multiplex55/Multi_Manager/README.md

   - Capture active windows and associate them with specific workspaces.
   - Save "Home" and "Target" window positions.
   - Move windows between "Home" and "Target" positions.
+  - Right-click a valid window and choose **Force Move to Origin** to center it on the main desktop.
 - **Hotkey Support**: Assign global hotkeys to workspaces for quick activation.
 - **Hotkey Display**: The workspace title shows the assigned hotkey (e.g., `Workspace 1 - F13`) and updates automatically when you rename the workspace or change its hotkey.
 - **Validation System**: